jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Second—I'm assuming you got the contract we sent over.
 Have you had a chance to review it?"

 Ethan looked at me.
 I nodded encouragement.
-"I opened it, but I haven't read it thoroughly yet.
-I only got legally emancipated yesterday, and I—I need time to process everything."
+"I opened it, but I haven't, like, read it thoroughly yet.
+I only got legally emancipated yesterday, and I...
+I need time to process everything."

 "Completely understand.
 It's a big decision."
 Jim's voice was steady, professional, kind.
+Not pushy.
 "Can I ask what you're thinking?
 Generally?"

 "Honestly?
-I'm thinking this is the most money I've ever seen in my life and the biggest opportunity I've ever had, and three months ago I would have signed immediately."
+I'm thinking this is the most money I've ever seen in my life and the biggest opportunity I've ever had, and three months ago I would have signed immediately without even reading it."

 "And now?"

-"Now I'm trying to figure out if I want it because it's what I want, or because it's what I was raised to want."
+"Now I'm trying to figure out if I want it because it's what I actually want, or because it's what I was raised to want."
+The words came out raw, honest.
+"And I don't...
+I don't know yet."

 Jim was quiet for a moment.
 "That's a more mature question than most eighteen-year-olds ask."